femboyfin/dbdideas/survivor_perks.md

 - Allowed gaining tokens from Self-Heal, only restricting the progression modifier to altruistic healing
   - Allows gaining altruistic benefits from Self-Healing, without being fundamentally broken with uber-fast Self-Healing, removing the bar of only gaining tokens via Altruistic healing for another niche improvement.
 - Allowed usage with Med-Kits
-  - Straightforward removal of one of the perk downsides to increase it's overall viability and opportunities for synergy.
+  - Straightforward removal of one of the perk downsides to increase its overall viability and opportunities for synergy.
 - Adjust skillcheck healing progress by token to: **0/10/20/30/40/60%** per stack *(was -15/0/15/30/45/60%)*
   - Slight numbers buff avoiding the awkward situation where the first Autodidact skill check could potentially cause a teammate's heal to be incomplete because of the -15% progress, removing an artificial downside aside from the inability to hit great skill checks.